 Byron Bay to Gold Coast – 90 kilometres.

 The last stop on the road trip is Brisbane.
 Brisbane is the capital city of Queensland.
 Giving close competition to Sydney and Melbourne, Brisbane is slowly becoming more famous among the locals.
-The city has plenty of bars and restaurants for food lovers.
+With plenty of things to do in Brisbane, the city also has plenty of bars and restaurants for food lovers.
 The distance between Gold Coast and Brisbane is just 80 kilometres and it takes only an hour to drive.

 The drive from Sydney to Brisbane is definitely worth it as there are many things to see and do along the way.
 I highly recommend driving the Legendary Pacific Coast while visiting Australia.